ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/SURF-Instrument-Details.md

 ## Background & Timeline ##
 SURF is a reflectometer on TS1, used primarily for liquid interface research.
 The [SURF](https://www.isis.stfc.ac.uk/Pages/SURF.aspx) web page describes the background to the instrument.

-## Control System ##
-It is proposed that SURF will migrate from the SECI control system to the IBEX control system in time for Cycle 2018/04.

 ## SURF Equipment ##
 The equipment listed below is used on SURF.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).